juniorguru/junior.guru/README.md

 ## Logging

-The environment variable `LOG_LEVEL` affects what gets filtered out.
+The environment variable `JG_LOG_LEVEL` affects what gets filtered out.
 It's set to `info` by default.